sagold/json-editor/packages/react-json-editor/README.md

 > react implementation of [headless-json-editor](../headless-json-editor) using [semantic-ui](https://semantic-ui.com/)

-## editor options
+## widget options

-> For individual editor options please refer to the [storybook editor section](https://sagold.github.io/json-editor/?path=/story/editor-arrayeditor--default-editor)
+> For individual widget options please refer to the [storybook widget section](https://sagold.github.io/json-editor/?path=/story/editor-arrayeditor--default-editor)

-You can pass options to an editor instance using the `options` object on its sub schema. e.g.
+You can pass options to an widget instance using the `options` object on its sub schema. e.g.

 ```json
 {